lmc-eu/spirit-design-system/packages/web-twig/src/Resources/components/Header/README.md

 Or, feel free to write the controlling script yourself.

-### DEPRECATION NOTICE

-⚠️ The existing Header JavaScript plugin is deprecated and will be superseded by the Off-canvas plugin in the next major version.

 ## Accessibility Guidelines

 👉 The animation effect of this component is dependent on the